Characters of the Fatal Fury series: Hwa Jai

 Hwa Jai (ホア・ジャイ, Hoa Jai) is the first of three opponents the player faces in the original Fatal Fury before the final match against Geese Howard.
 A former Muay Thai champion once nicknamed "The Hero of Muay Thai" (ムエタイの英雄, Muetai no Eiyū), he once fought against Joe Higashi in the past and lost, causing him to lose his title.
 Seeking to defeat Joe, he became a more reckless and dangerous fighter.
 After being banned from competing in the Muay Thai circuit, his brutal talent was noted by Geese Howard, who hired him to serve as one of his bodyguards and a participant in the King of Fighters tournament.
 His special technique, the Dragon Kick, was developed to compete with Joe's Tiger Kick.
 He also gains additional strength by drinking a sort of Super Drink, which thrown at him by one of Geese's men when he is in danger.

-In Fatal Fury 2, Hwa Jai is one of the characters from the original game who gets defeated by an unknown challenger (Wolfgang Krauser).
+In Fatal Fury 2, Hwa Jai is one of the characters from the original game who gets defeated by Wolfgang Krauser.
 He is apparently hospitalized and visited by Joe Higashi, as seen in Joe's ending in the game and in Fatal Fury Special.
 He makes further cameos in the subsequent Fatal Fury games (Fatal Fury 3, Real Bout, Real Bout Special and Real Bout 2) as Joe's training partner and trainer.
 Despite having been absent since his original appearance as an opponent character in Fatal Fury, Hwa Jai has been confirmed to return in The King of Fighters XIII and marks the first time the character has been playable.
 Kim, following his "reform" of his previous teammates (Chang Koehan and Choi Bounge), seeks out Hwa Jai and Raiden as he believes they still work under Geese Howard.
 It is not the case as Geese had returned to America long ago but Raiden manages to talk Hwa Jai into joining the team to bolster their reputations as fighters.
 Hwa Jai accepts, partially due to wanting to fight Joe once again.